grokify/broken-website/README.md

 ### App Id and License Key

-To use this app with New Relic, you need to configure it with your New Relic Browser `licenseKey` and `applicationId`.
+To use this app with New Relic, you need to configure it with your New Relic Browser app `licenseKey` and `applicationId`.
 These two values can be retrieved from the JavaScript in `Application settings` > `Settings`.
 You should not use the license key in the `Account Settings` page as it is different than the one provided in the embeddable JavaScript.

 ### Apdex T-value

 To test New Relic alerts, you can use the latency generator with the Apdex T value setting in New Relic.
-This is set in `Settings` > `Application Settings`
+You can set this to a low value for testing, e.g. 1 second, and then generate requests >= 5 seconds to trigger test alerts.
+This is set in `Settings` > `Application Settings`.

 ## Installation